hstsethi/peartok-go/readme.md

 PearTok("/pɛrtoʊk/") is a peer-to-peer, token transfer app made with Go, Gin and TypeScript.
 Instead of relying on centralized servers, it uses direct TCP connections to connect with peers.

-## Note: This version of PearTok is depreciated, and will not receive any updates.
-I am working on a different version that uses Typescript and Node instead of Go.
 Disclaimer: This software is provided "as is" without any warranty of any kind.
 These tokens do not have any monetary value.

 ## Usage

-This project is deprecated and the TypeScript version is still in development.
-The frontend code is not yet ready for release.
-However, a shell script that can be used to send or receive tokens is provided.

 1. Build the project by `go build -o peartok-go .`